anmolmishra02/machine-learning/README.md

 # machine-learning
-This is a machine learning project.
+This is a "Machine Learning" project.